jampies/React_DateNavigator/README.md

 ### API

-* `date` - The currently selected date
+* `date` - Optional.
+The currently selected date.
+Defaults to today.
-* `onChange` - Called with the new date when one is selected
+* `onChange` - Required.
+Called with the new date when one is selected
-* `minimumDate` - Earliest selectable date.
+* `minimumDate` - Optional.
+Earliest selectable date.
 Defaults to beginning of the previous year.
-* `maximumDate` - Latest selectable date.
+* `maximumDate` - Optional.
+Latest selectable date.
 Defaults to end of 3 years from current date.

 ### Example